vkakerbeck/tbp.monty/docs/overview/faq-thousand-brains-project.md

 For more details, see [Application Criteria](application-criteria.md) and [Capabilities of the System](./vision-of-the-thousand-brains-project/capabilities-of-the-system.md).

-# What is Special about This Project?
+# What is Special About This Project?

 Much of today's AI is based on learning from giant datasets by training ANNs on vast clusters of GPUs.
 This not only burns a lot of energy and requires a large dataset, but it is also fundamentally different from how humans learn.
 We know that there is a more efficient way of learning; we do it every day with our brain, which uses about as much energy as a light bulb.
 So why not use what we know about the brain to make AI more efficient and robust?